SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

-# 1. - Battleborn
+# 1. - Aasimar

-The battleborn are results of arcane experiments, blending flesh, alchemy and magic to create perfect battlefield soldiers.
-Created to serve as weapons, they must now find a purpose beyond war.
-A battleborn can be a loyal ally, a cold-hearted killing machine, or a wandering soul searching for purpose and meaning.
+Aasimar are divine creations formed in the shape of men to perform the will of their Deities.
+When they mature, they are able to take an Angelic Form depending on their nature.

 ## Level 1

 * Ability Score Increase

-Constitution +2, increase 1 other score by 1 point.
+Charisma +2, increase 1 other score by 1 point.

+* Angelic Form

+When you reach 3rd level, you can choose an Angelic Form.
+All Angelic forms use your bonus action.
+Once you use this power, you cannot use it until you finish a long rest:
+• Angelic Flight: For one minute, once per turn, you deal additional Radiant damage equal to your proficiency bonus when you hit an enemy.
+You also gain flying speed equal to your movement speed.
+• Angelic Radiance: For one minute, once per turn, you deal additional Radiant damage equal to your proficiency bonus when you hit an enemy.
+On the end of each of your turn, you deal 1d4 Radiant damage to enemies 10 feat around you.
+This damage increases to 1d6, 1d8, 1d10, and 1d12 every four levels.
+• Angelic Visage: For one minute, once per turn, you deal additional Radiant damage equal to your proficiency bonus when you hit an enemy.
+On activation, every enemy need to roll Charisma saving throw against 8 + your proficiency bonus + Charisma modifier, or be frightened until the end of your next turn.

+* Darkvision

+See normally in dim light, and in natural darkness as if in dim light.

-* Arcane Resilience
+* Divine Resistance

-You were created to have remarkable fortitude, represented by the following benefits:
-• You gain a +1 bonus to Armor Class.
-• You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
-• You are immune to disease.
+You are resistant to Radiant and Necrotic damage.

-• You don't need to sleep, and magic can't put you to sleep.
+* Healing Touch

+You can use your Action to heal an ally you can touch.
+The target will regain HP equal to your character level.
+Once you use this power, you can't use it again until you finish a long rest.

 * Languages